mesur-io/dilithium/spec/spec.md

-A new key type (kty) value "PQK" (Post Quantum Key Pair) is defined for public key algorithms that use base 64 encoded strings of the underlying binary materia as private and public keys and that support cryptographic sponge fucntions.
+A new key type (kty) value "PQK" (Post Quantum Key Pair) is defined for public key algorithms that use base 64 encoded strings of the underlying binary materia as private and public keys and that support cryptographic sponge functions.
 It has the following parameters:

-o The parameter "kty" MUST be "PQK".
+- The parameter "kty" MUST be "PQK".

-o The patameter "alg" MUST be specified, and at this time MAY only be "CRYDI" until other algorithms are specified
+- The patameter "alg" MUST be specified, and at this time MAY only be "CRYDI" until other algorithms are specified

-o The parameter "pset" MUST be specfied to indicate the not only paramter set in use for the algorithm, but SHOULD also reflect the targeted NIST level for the algorithm in combination with the specified paramter set.
+- The parameter "pset" MUST be specfied to indicate the not only paramter set in use for the algorithm, but SHOULD also reflect the targeted NIST level for the algorithm in combination with the specified paramter set.
   For "alg" "CRYDI" one of the described parameter sets "2", "3", or "5" MUST be specified.
 Parameter set "3" or above SHOULD be used with "CRYDI" for any situation requiring at least 128bits of security against both quantum and classical attacks

-o The parameter "x" MUST be present and contain the public key encoded using the base64url [RFC4648] encoding.
+- The parameter "x" MUST be present and contain the public key encoded using the base64url [RFC4648] encoding.

-o The parameter "xs" MAY be present and contain the shake256 of the public key encoded using the base64url [RFC4648] encoding.
+- The parameter "xs" MAY be present and contain the shake256 of the public key encoded using the base64url [RFC4648] encoding.

-o The parameter "d" MUST be present for private keys and contain the private key encoded using the base64url encoding.
+- The parameter "d" MUST be present for private keys and contain the private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.

-o The parameter "ds" MAY be present for private keys and contain the shake256 of the private key encoded using the base64url encoding.
+- The parameter "ds" MAY be present for private keys and contain the shake256 of the private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.

 When calculating JWK Thumbprints [RFC7638], the four public key fields are included in the hash input in lexicographic order: